PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/3-funnel-types/4-carp-funnel.md

 # Carp funnel

-This funnel allows using Cardano Primitives.
+This funnel allows using Cardano Primitives leveraging [Carp](https://dcspark.github.io/carp/docs/intro).
 It's enabled when the `CARP_URL` variable is present.
 Additionally, `CARDANO_NETWORK` needs to be set in order to be able to deterministically associate Cardano slots with the EVM blocks, and `CARDANO_CONFIRMATION_DEPTH` needs to be set so that the funnel can know when a block is considered stable.

 ## Requirements